Richard McKinney (executive): Early life and education

 McKinney was born and raised in Portsmouth, Ohio.
 He earned both a Bachelor of Science and a Master of Public Administration from Tennessee State University.

 Career

-1985-1999: Early Public Service

 McKinney began his public career in 1985 as an administrative assistant at the Tennessee Department of the Treasury, where he helped install and manage early personal computers.
 He later joined the Tennessee Department of General Services, serving from 1987 to 1995 in roles ranging from Information technology consulting to Assistant Commissioner for Administration, overseeing Information systems, Budget, and State Property.

 From 1995 to 1999, he was the Director of Legislative Information Systems for the Tennessee General Assembly, where he led the development of a digital bill drafting and tracking system, one of the first in the nation, and launched the legislature's first official website.

-1999-2005: Chief Information Officer of Nashville/Davidson County

 In December 1999, McKinney was appointed Chief information officer of the Metropolitan Government of Nashville and Davidson County, a position he held until October 2005.
-During his tenure he: